 The Art Of Being Human is the inside-out of another of my novels, Synthia.
 Synthia follows the life and times of a synthetic intelligence that no one can tell is made of plastic and electronics.
 She looks human.
 She acts as human as she can, though sometimes it's hard for her to figure out what that is.
 Human does the reverse, following the life of a girl whose "life" could only be "saved" by transferring her soul into a masterpiece of robotic engineering.
 She looks like a sculpture-in-chrome of a human woman—and no one can ever tell whether she's human or not.

-The Art Of Being Human is available from goodreads or directly from Amazon, a Kindle edition here and a paperback edition here.
+The Art Of Being Human is available from Amazon, a Kindle edition here and a paperback edition here.

 It had taken Evie six months to die, six months of misery and fear, six months of grief and rage, of hope and resignation.
 And for every day of that six months, Eric had been at her side, helping her cry when she needed to cry, helping her hope when she found it possible to hope, letting himself be the target of her rage when, time after time, her hopes were crushed.
 But then, in that desolate span between the end of hospital visiting hours one night and their resumption the following morning, the cancer had won.
 Evie had died, alone, in a sterile, friendless, hospital room, and Eric had never gotten a chance to say goodbye.